ryancheunggit/Tensorflow-2-Tutorial/chapter4.md

 ```
 > ![gradient descent with grad clip](/images/ch4_plot_2.png)

-Now, we trid training our model again, this time, we normalize the gradients to have l2 norm equal to a small number 2, and indeed we got much better result even with the previously problematic learning rate value 1e-3.
+Now, we tried training our model again, this time, we normalize the gradients to have l2 norm equal to a small number 2, and indeed we got much better result even with the previously problematic learning rate value 1e-3.

 ### 2. Stochastic Gradient Descent {#sgd}
 Yet another problem with the above gradient descent optimization is that it uses the full dataset every time it needs to do a parameter update.
 It can be very both very slow and memory hungry.
 A quick fix is to use small samples of the data to get estimates of the gradients and perform much more frequent updates.
 This is called stochastic gradient descent(SGD).